 The Remote Work Mega Guide: Everything You Need to Know About Working From Home in the Age of COVID-19

 As a fully remote team here at Skillcrush, we’ve had years of experience working with team members spread out all across the globe.
-So we know how to remain focused and connected as a team, even though we’re not physically together in person.
+So we know how to stay focused and connected as a team, even though we’re not physically together in person.
 (Yes, we do have remote happy hours!)

 In addition, as an online tech education company whose bread and butter is teaching our students the tech skills they need in order to get a job they love, we’ve also got years of experience training students for remote jobs.